open-politics/open-politics-hq/README.md

 AGPLv3 — see [LICENSE](LICENSE)

 This means you can use, modify, and distribute this software, but any modifications or services built on it must also be open source.
-You can get an enterprise license for private use modifications which are not publicly deployed for one year at a time.
+You can get an enterprise license for private use modifications which are not publicly deployed for one year at a time under strict ethical guidelines.